“IHC is rooted in the idea of radical welcoming.

-If you are able, please give at least the sustaining amount of $2860.
-If you have the means to double, triple, or give even more, your generosity helps this giving model work so that all can be part of our community.
-If you are not able to give the sustaining amount, rather than giving until it hurts, please give until it feels good.
-Every dollar is needed, especially next year as we continue to deal with the effects of COVID-19.
+If you are able, please give at least the sustaining amount of $3042.
+If you have the means to give more than that amount, your generosity helps this giving model work so that all can be part of our community.
+If you are not able to give the sustaining amount, please give an amount feels good.

 Frequently Asked Questions

 What does Annual Commitment mean?
 Instead of paying an assigned or fixed dues amount, our partners — our member households – are personally responsible to fairly assess their own commitment level and to give accordingly.
 Partners are invited to contribute based on what their household determines is consistent with their ability to support, sustain, perpetuate, and strengthen IHC.

 We believe, and other synagogues have found, that this model is more closely aligned with contemporary Jewish culture and values.
 We want to empower our partners to give more and increase their support.
 In fact, we hope 100% of our partners are inspired to increase their commitment gifts.
 Your personal contribution creates change and impacts lives while assuring a healthy and thriving financial future for IHC.

 If each of our partners were able to contribute the Sustaining Amount, IHC would meet all of its financial obligations.
 We know there are those in our community who are not able to give the Sustaining Amount.
 We will never turn congregants away if they cannot.
 Since the Annual Commitment only covers about 60% of our budgeted expenses, we are counting on your continued generous support to the annual High Holy Day Appeal, other donations, and participation in fundraising opportunities to assure our budget is balanced.